RosettaCommons/demos/tutorials/minimization.md

 ### Analyzing the input structure

 Take a look at the crystal structure file `3hon.pdb` in your favorite PDB Viewer (eg. PyMOL).
-This structure was taken directly from the RCSB PDB and contains many physical _errors_.
+This structure was taken directly from the RCSB PDB and contains many physical "errors".

 Let's get an initial score for this conformation.
 In your command line, type: